AidanJReid/claire/README.md

 ### Design

 I wanted the style of the site to be 'light' and reflect the nature of the business which is massage therapy.
-I researched other sites throughout this process for style tips and colour patterns and adopted the scheme I did after discussion with the eventual site owner.
+I researched other sites [1](https://www.dublinwellnesscentre.ie/ "Dublin Wellness Centre")[2](https://www.thebodywiseclinic.ie/ "BodyWise")[3](https://dublinholisticmassage.com/ "Dublin Holistic Massage") throughout this process for style tips and colour patterns and adopted the scheme I did after discussion with the eventual site owner.

 - The primary font 'Libre Franklin' was chosen because of its aesthetic appeal and I felt it complemented the headings quite well.
 I also like how the font appeared in the buttons, especially when I applied letter spacing.
 - The font 'Bellota' was chosen for the headings because I felt it was stylish and elegant - much like the intended customer market!